 The fourth option is a full forensic exam.
-A complete rape kit is collected, and the victimsurvivor's name is attached to the kit.
+In this option, a complete rape kit is collected, and the victim- survivor's name is attached to the kit.
 In some counties, a full forensic exam includes medical treatment; for example, in Clark County, a full forensic exam at UMC includes treatment for injuries, prophylactics for potential STI's and emergency contraception to prevent pregnancy.
 At the Washoe County Child Advocacy Center, treatment accompanying a full forensic exam consists of only prophylactics and emergency contraception.
-It is important to note that consent for a full forensic can be withdrawn by the victim-survivor at any time, and the victim-survivor has the right to decline any or all parts of the exam, even after they have agreed to it.
+Again, consent for a full forensic can be withdrawn by the victim-survivor at any time, and the victim-survivor has the right to decline any or all parts of the exam, even after they have agreed to it.